LaloGarces/Cryptocurrency-with-Python/README.md

 4. Decentralizing the Blockchain.
 5. Running the demo with Flask and Postman.

+Dictionary:

+-get_chain = Generate genesis block and the new blocks after mining them.
+-conect_node = Connect each node to the blockchain.
+-mine_block = Mining the block in "YOUR" node, each node need to mine each block.
+-replace_chain = Let you get the entire chain with all the blocks of all the nodes.
+Working like a concensus.
+-add_transaction = To send crypto to another node.

 ### Important.

 After running the Code and when running the Demo, it is important to put attention in the next steps to run correctly the Demo: